-The Family Medical Leave Act (FMLA) entitles eligible employees to job protected leave for qualifying reasons.
-FMLA allows eligible employees to take unpaid leave for up to 12 weeks in a 12-month period.
+There are essential differences between FMLA and workers' compensation.
+The FMLA entitles eligible employees to job-protected leave for qualifying reasons.
+FMLA allows eligible employees to take unpaid leave for up to 12 weeks in 12 months.

 Qualifying Reasons for FMLA

-- For placement with the employee of a child for adoption or foster care, and to care for the newly placed child
+- For placement with the employee of a child for adoption or foster care and to care for the newly-placed child

-- To care for the employee's spouse, child, or parent, who has a serious health condition
+- To care for the employee's spouse, child, or parent who has a serious health condition

 Understanding Workers' Compensation

-Can My Employer Force Me to Take FMLA for a Work-Related Injury?
+Can My Employer Force Me To Take FMLA for a Work-Related Injury?